Population Aging Matters: A Global Perspective

-LEAP 3050 is a one semester class designed to help integrate students into the University of Utah, while fulfilling the University’s International (IR) requirement.
+LEAP 3050 is a one semester class designed to help integrate students into the University of Utah, while discussing national and global issues as a result of a changing population demographic.
+This course also fulfills the University’s International (IR) requirement.

 - Help transitioning to the U